ecraft2learn/craftbot-for-arduino/README.md

 * The raw stdout/stderr is included, but more interesting is the `errors` member with an array of errors and their corresponding position in the source.

 ### Adding demo client
-Arduinobot serves HTTP on port 8080 and offers a REST API there for launching and checking results of jobs.
+Craftbot for Arduino serves HTTP on port 8080 and offers a REST API there for launching and checking results of jobs.
 But it can also serve the demo HTML5 web client.
-Arduinobot serves any existing directory called `public` from its working directory.
+Craftbot for Arduino serves any existing directory called `public` from its working directory.
 If you followed instructions above that would be in `/home/pi`.
 Let's create a soft link into the git clone:

     cd ~
     ln -s ecraft2learn/arduinobot/client public